-Swimming: Ellison, Bellfonte strike gold, Barnes wins Cayman’s first ever artistic swimming medal on day three of CARIFTA Championships
+Swimming: Ellison, Belfonte strike gold, Barnes wins Cayman’s first ever artistic swimming medal on day three of CARIFTA Championships

-Cayman’s Sabine Ellison continued her strong performance in Jamaica Monday (2 April) while 12-year old Allyson Bellfonte captured her first medal of the 2018 CARIFTA Championships.
+Cayman’s Sabine Ellison continued her strong performance in Jamaica Monday (2 April) while 12-year old Allyson Belfonte captured her first medal of the 2018 CARIFTA Championships.

 Cayman finished day three with 10 medals: 2 gold, 3 silver and 5 bronze.